datomar-labs-inc/documentation-convai-platform/docs/node-sdk/methods/query-users.md

 sidebar_label: Query Users
 ---

 Use the queryUsers() method to query users from the Convai bot.
 The queryUsers() method returns a promise with an array of users.
+To be more precise, it returns a promise with a [UserQueryResult](../models/user-query-result) object.

 The queryUsers() expects an object of type [UserQuery](./../models/user-query).
 You can use the [build()](../classes/user-query-builder#public-build-userquery) method of [UserQueryBuilder](../classes/user-query-builder) to return a UserQuery.

-*Note - All the queries use the data from the user scope for returning results.*
+_**Note - All the queries use the data from the user scope for returning results.**_

 ```js
 const {ConvaiAPIClient, UserQueryBuilder, UserQueryMode} = require('convai-sdk');